 There are benefits to each, but depending on your values and disposition one will serve you better than the other.
-It all comes down to the need or necessity for security vs freedom, structure vs flexibility, and direction vs independence.
+It all comes down to the need or necessity for restriction vs freedom, conformity vs flexibility, and subjection vs independence.

 I must point out that a growing number of relatively new companies encourage an entrepreneurial spirit.
 They do this by giving their employees nearly total freedom in how they do their job, dress, and wear their hair.
 Having these freedoms enables a person to be more creative, productive, and satisfied.